 A landscaped area just outside of the shade structure will be designed to accommodate a ‘marquee village’, allowing school groups or swim clubs to congregate when the pool is operating in competition mode.

-A large digital scoreboard has also been incorporated into the design.
+Featuring 10 lanes, the pool will also have a large digital scoreboard incorporated into the design.

 Indoor lap pool